kwannoel/uKanren/slides.md

 ## MicroKanren
 Parsing & Implementation

-by Noel, E-liang and Mayank
+by Noel, E-Liang and Mayank

 ## Based on The original keynote